Leaving a Toxic Person Safely

 Whatever happens in this relationship will be your fault and you will take responsibility and blame yourself for the behaviour of the other person.

 The relationship did not begin like it is now.
 You believed the other person truly cared for you, loved you, respected you and thought the world of you.
-It is a trick that manipulators use to wheel you in at first.
-They wear a mask to be the ideal person in your life and love bomb you by showing you with affection.
+It is a trick that manipulators use to gain your trust and is known as lovebombing.
+Showering you with gifts, lavishing affection towards you and treating you like a special person.
+They wear a mask which is to create an ideal persona of being a genuinely kind, considerate and loving person, to draw you in.
+This is called a false self and will reveal itself over time, when it slips to reveal their true self.

-It is not your fault that they are very cunning, clever, deceptive and know exactly how to trap you.
+It is not your fault that they tricked and controlled you as they are cunning, clever, deceptive and know exactly how to trap you.

 After a period of time, the mask falls to reveal their true self, a user, an abuser, a narcissist, a controller, a psychopath who is intent on destroying you as a person.